The Power of Pricing: How to Create a Pricing Strategy that Drives Profits (+Examples)

 You’re likely very aware of what psychological pricing looks like.
-We see it every day, whether it’s online or in physical stores.
-Just do a quick search on Amazon for any product and you’ll probably see some form of psychological pricing at play.
+We see it daily, both online and in physical stores.
+Just do a quick search on Amazon for any product, and you’ll probably see some form of psychological pricing at play.

 Take the example above.
-Whether products are being priced at .99 or .95, they’re all using psychology to trick our brains into thinking prices are lower than they are.
+Whether products are priced at .99 or .95, they’re all using psychology to trick our brains into thinking prices are lower than they are.

 11. Freemium Pricing Strategy

 With freemium pricing, businesses offer a basic version of their product for free, with the option to upgrade to a premium version for a fee.
 This can be an appealing option for customers who are undecided about whether they want to commit to a paid subscription.
 And it can be a great way for businesses to generate interest in their products.

-If you're considering using freemium pricing for your business, there are a few things you should keep in mind.
-First, make sure that the free version of your product is still useful and enjoyable to use.
+If you're considering using freemium pricing for your business, you should keep a few things in mind.
+First, make sure the free version of your product is still useful and enjoyable to use.
 Otherwise, customers will have no incentive to upgrade to the paid version.

 Second, consider what features you will include in the premium version.
 You want to strike a balance between offering enough value to justify the price tag, but not so much that there are no compelling reasons for customers to continue using the free version.

 Finally, be prepared for an influx of users when you launch your freemium pricing strategy.
 If your servers can't handle the increased demand, customers will be turned off and may never come back.
-But if you can manage all of these things successfully, freemium pricing can be a great way to grow your business.
+If you can manage the pitfalls successfully, freemium pricing can be a great way to grow your business.